Faculty-Led: French Sign Language Summer

 Guillaume Chastel M.A in Deaf Education/Math Gallaudet University Washington DC, 1997.
 Lecturer for ASL 3, 5 & Deaf Culture.
 Workshops include Math & Science Interpreting, ASL Numbers & fingerspelling, and other topics since April 03'.
 Born in Paris and grew up in Aix-en-Provence in the South of France.

 (585) 286-2714 (VP)

 Center for Education Abroad

-All participants must arrive in Paris on May 26th.
-Please be in touch with our office at the University of Rochester as well as the instructor, Guillaume Chastel, to organize your arrival in Paris.
-All participants must meet at 8 p.m. on May 27th at the hotel.
-The course program will conclude on June 16th.
-Please make sure that your return flight leaves no earlier than Saturday June 16th.
+All participants must meet at 8 p.m. on May 14th.
+The course program will conclude on June 3rd.
+Please make sure that your return flight leaves no earlier than Saturday, June 3rd.